 Analysis requires understanding the responsibilities of each party

 Analyzing standard of care claims in construction isn’t as straightforward as you would think.
 There are a multitude of professions in a construction venture and many of them have responsibilities that are distinct from one another.
 To add more variables into the mix, the project delivery method they use can shift a number of responsibilities between the major party players.
+Professionals like construction managers can have drastically different levels of responsibilities, therefore CM standard of care is challenging.

 Still, there are some responsibilities that stay the same in most projects.
 Here are a few examples: